 Start writing in a new Word doc and for the first draft (there will be many) don’t worry about the word-count, grammatical mistakes and typos.
 Try to get all those brilliant but possibly haphazard thoughts out of your head and into the file.

 Don’t worry if it looks like one big ugly mess.
 And just because you have taken care of the typos, don’t assume it’s perfect either.

 This is our raw material.
 We need to give it shape and form.
 That’s what reviewing and editing your SoP is all about.

 For the initial drafts, don’t involve anyone else.
 They’ll probably get frustrated after reading it once or twice.
 External reviewers can wait till you are pretty sure that you’ve done all you can in your power.

 Go back and read it aloud, rather than just browsing silently.
 You’ll get a better idea of how it comes across when someone else would be reading it.

 In the next few review and editing rounds, work towards polishing the SoP and getting it in the final shape.
 Which means you’ll need to start chopping off the fat (extra words) and work on the flow, impact, relevance and presentation.

 After a few cycles, your brain will start going numb.
-Your eyes may start playing tricks on you (floating letters a la Taare Zameen Par).
+Your eyes may start playing tricks on you (SoP words circling around your head?).
 Point is, there’ll be blind-spots that you can’t see.

 This is a good time to bring in those external reviewers.
-Make sure you share not only the SoP but also the other admissions related data (recommendations, resume), so that the review looks at the cross play with the various elements.
+Make sure you share not only the SoP but also the other admissions related data (recommendations, resume), so that the reviewer can consider the cross play with the various elements.